 The best time to visit Portugal is whenever you can go, but milder temperatures in spring and autumn, and fewer crowds, usually make sightseeing a pleasure.
 In particular, May, June and September may have the the most desirable weather, with little rainfall.

-On the other hand, July and August see high temperatures, and sometimes a stifling heat.
-The northern coast of Portugal is usually the exception, with milder temperatures in summer.
+July and August usually see high temperatures, and sometimes a stifling heat.
+The northern coast of Portugal is the exception, with milder temperatures in summer.

 If you’re travelling in Portugal during summer, you may want to spend a few days at a beach.
 In this season, the average sea water temps are 19ºC / 66ºF in the Porto area, 20ºC / 68ºF in the Lisbon area, and about 21-23ºC / 70-73ºF in the Algarve.